wp-plugins/woocommerce-products-quick-view/readme.txt

 * Show Quick View as a button or hyperlink text (fully customizable without writing any code)
 * All product page features added by plugins work within the pop-up.
 * Show Quick View on hover over image or show as button or linked text under the image.
-* Fully cross browser compliant including IE8 to IE11.
+* Fully cross browser compliant including IE9 to IE11.
 * Mobile device optimized - all tablets and phones

-= Hover Button point and click Styling =
+= Sass #dynamic {stylesheets} =
+* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets} for faster loader and render.
+* Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* This plugins backend admin panels are created in Sass.

-* Create the perfect Quick View button style to match your site with the point click settings.
+* Create the perfect Quick View button style to match your site with Sass #dynamic {stylesheet} settings.
 * Button transparency selector.
-* Do it all by point click from the admin panel with touching the code.
+* Do it all by point click from the admin panel with touching the code, et be writing Sass like a Pro.
 * Change it any time you like.

 = Show Quick View under the Image =